Healthy Cinnamon Sugar Cookies

 • Salt: Just a pinch for flavor.

 • Butter: We used a small amount of butter in this recipe to help the cookies come together.
-Also, make sure your butter is softened.
+Make sure your butter is softened.

 • Milk: We used a small amount of almond milk to soften the dough.
 Feel free to use your milk or choice.